-The government argues that its termination for default was justified because (1) Capy anticipatorily repudiated the contract; and (2) Capy's routine practice of bidding low and requesting no-cost cancellations when it cannot perform adversely impacts DLA's ability to supply needed parts to the field and increases its administrative costs.
+The government argues that its termination for default was justified because(1) Capy anticipatorily repudiated the contract, and (2) Capy's routine practice of bidding low and requesting a no-cost cancellation when it cannot perform adversely impacts DLA's ability to supply needed parts to the field and increases its administrative costs.
 Capy argues that the termination was improper because its supplier increased the cost of tooling after award, making it unconscionable for Capy to perform at the contract price.

-The government argues that Capy anticipatorily repudiated the contract because it requested the CO to cancel the contract after award.
+The government further argues that Capy anticipatorily repudiated the contract because it twice requested the CO to cancel the contract after award.
 We considered and rejected this argument in our decision on the government's motion for summary judgment.
-Capy Machine Shop, 14-1 BCA ¶ 35,783 at 175,042.
-We held that Capy's request did not evince the "positive, definite, unconditional and unequivocal" refusal to perform required to prove anticipatory anticipation.
+Capy Machine Shop, 14-1 BCA ¶ 35,784 at 175,044.
+We held that Capy's requests did not evince the "positive, definite, unconditional and unequivocal" refusal to perform required to prove anticipatory anticipation.
 While the government has submitted additional evidence, including Capy's answers to interrogatories, we are not convinced that such responses render its request for a no-cost termination to be a positive, definite, unconditional and unequivocal refusal to perform.
 Capy made a request to which the government never really responded, except to terminate for default.